raul23/Darth-Vader-RPi/docs/README_docs.rst

 Installation instructions
 =========================
 ..
 TODO: IMPORTANT modify SimulRPi in requirements.txt to point to pypi
-..
-TODO: IMPORTANT add path to ../bin when RPi (scripts, warning after installing with pip)
 .. highlight:: none

 1. Make sure to update pip::